ROOT™ Periodontal & Implant Centers

 Aftercare for Scaling and Root Planing

-Following the procedure, it will be necessary to follow additional aftercare maintenance, however to maximize the benefits and longevity of this procedure, it is critical to practicing good oral hygiene habits, such as brushing your teeth twice daily and flossing at least once daily, and ideally every time you brush your teeth.
+Following the procedure, it will be necessary to follow additional aftercare maintenance.
+To maximize the benefits and longevity of this procedure, it is critical to practice good oral hygiene habits, such as brushing your teeth twice daily and flossing at least once daily, and ideally every time you brush your teeth.
 It is also important to practice proper brushing and flossing techniques and continue scheduling regular checkups with your periodontist every six months, where they can perform deep teeth cleaning and deep gum cleaning.
-By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues, and will continue enjoying a bright and healthy smile for many years to come.
+By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues and will continue enjoying a bright and healthy smile for many years to come.

 Scaling and Root Planing Cost

-There are a range of factors that can impact the final cost of having scaling and root planing performed, such as the severity of your case, any associated procedures that will need to be performed prior to or along with treatment, as well as your insurance plan.
+There are a range of factors that can impact the final cost of having scaling and root planing performed, such as the severity of your case, any associated procedures that will need to be performed prior to or along with treatment, and your insurance plan.

 • We accept Discover, Visa, MasterCard, and American Express